These morning routine ideas are great for starting your morning routine off right with some self-care. It will make your

 I’m not a naturally organized person and I often struggle with sticking to a routine.
-The problem with this is I have a lot I need to do any want to do so I need routine and organization to get it all done.
+The problem with this is I have a lot I need to do and want to do so I need routine and organization to get it all done.

 I’m always trying new things to find the best routines for different times in my life.
-Generally I find that a good morning and night routine help the most.
+Generally, I find that a good morning and night routine helps the most.

 While I do include self-care in my nighttime routine, I find it extremely important to include self-care in my morning routine.
 I’m not a morning person and having a more gentle morning helps.
 It’s also good to start your day off on the right foot and pour into yourself before you give to others throughout the day.

 Chronic stress can have some really bad side effects.
 It can cause mental health problems as well as high blood pressure, heart disease, diabetes, and obesity.

-Even short term stress can effect our bodies and mental health.
+Even short term stress can affect our bodies and mental health.
 Common symptoms include pain, headaches, fatigue, stomach problems, sleep problems, anxiety, lack of motivation, anger, depression, overeating, the list goes on.

 For me, chronic stress has had a real impact on my health.
 It has contributed to increasing my Fibromyalgia symptoms, it triggered an autoimmune illness and several other issues.
 I also have heart issues which are worse during times of stress.
 Nothing like a health crisis to remind you that you need to take care of yourself.

 While eliminating all stress from our lives is not possible, we can do things to help us manage our stress better.
 Since it’s easy to forget about ourselves after a long busy day adding self-care to your morning routine can make sure it happens.
 Here are some things I do for morning self-care.

 Self-Care Morning Routine Ideas